xxyjoel/xxyjoel.github.io/_posts/2019-11-27-happiness-index.md

 ## Conclusion
 Quick review of work importance, frequency and daily score leads me to believe work has a large impact on my general day-to-day happiness.
-This makes intuitive sense giving societal constructs, specifically those for males, in the United States and my personal upbringing, which I will not get into here.
+This makes intuitive sense giving societal constructs, specifically those for males, in the United States.
+Additionally, while the pared word is not listed, "with" is a high volume word generally associated with a persons name.
+This leads me to believe time with family & friends also has a larage impact on mood.
+Worth noting, [confirmation bias](https://en.wikipedia.org/wiki/Confirmation_bias) is probable given these conclusions are in line with my original theory.